 - Water and plain reduced fat milk are the only drinks permitted at school, including breakfast clubs and vending machine drinks. - · All school sporting events are sugar-free.
-This includes prizes. - Staff are actively encouraged to have less sugary drinks in their staffroom. - · School has developed a water-only policy.
+This includes prizes. - · Staff are actively encouraged to have less sugary drinks in their staffroom.